it-projects-llc/tg-addons/tg_pos/README.rst

 * Contact's barcode does not depend on company it belongs (as it was in odoo 10.0)

-* Option to display specific products in POS (using POS Shop feature)
+* The option to display specific products in POS (using POS Shop feature)

+* The option to generate the grouped invoices from POSes by gathering all the customer purchases and making a separate invoice per each customer

 POS Shop usage
 --------------